kevinli26/worldarchives/README.md

 Project structure:
 - Scheduled pub/sub cloud functions with Firebase that saves the latest headlines every hour into Firestore
 - Client side react SPA that subscribes to headlines from custom date ranges and news sources.
-Listens to changes in to the DB in realtime, updating the client view on any new headlines
+Listens to DB changes in realtime, updating the client view on any new headlines
 - Local session-based caching to save authentication state
 - Integrated NLP through GCP.
-Provides sentiment analysis, entity analysis, and content classification on news headlines.
+Seamless support and transformation of sentiment analysis, entity analysis, and content classification data
 - OAuth and Guest login in with Firebase

 Future ideas: